 - Increased ability to manage stress and cope with daily challenges

-- Improved emotional regulation, with a greater ability to regulate and express emotions in a healthy manner
+- Improved emotional regulation, with a greater ability to cope with and express emotions in a healthy manner

-- Enhanced sense of self-awareness and understanding of personal triggers and coping strategies
+- Enhanced sense of self-awareness and understanding of personal depression triggers and how to cope when they arise

 - Increased engagement in pleasurable activities and a renewed interest in hobbies or interests